 Ekwan has also been involved in many matters involving the entertainment industry.
-He has handled disputes over production credits and box office compensation involving films such as “How to Train Your Dragon” and has defended concert-related litigation for music industry celebrities such as Asian pop star Rain.
+He has handled disputes over production credits and box office compensation involving films such as How to Train Your Dragon and has defended concert-related litigation for music industry celebrities such as Asian pop star Rain.
 He is currently involved in shareholder litigation involving the largest Asian American cable television network.
-He has also represented special effects studios, international movie distribution companies, film financing companies, celebrities and production companies in numerous other matters.
+He has also represented special effects studios, international movie distribution companies, film financing companies, celebrities, and production companies in numerous other matters.

 In addition to his representation of companies in their commercial matters, Ekwan has been involved in many unique high-profile representations including defense of the CEO of one of the nation’s largest consumer electronics companies after his highly-publicized detention in China.
 After a three-year negotiation within the Chinese government and coordination with the U.S. government, Ekwan secured his release.
 The case was profiled in a Pulitzer Prize-winning New York Times article.
 Another of Ekwan’s cases involving the apparel industry became the subject of an exhibit at the Smithsonian Institution.

 Ekwan is among the handful of attorneys ranked individually by Chambers and Partners USA for Commercial Litigation in California.
-He has also been recognized among the select group of “California Litigation Stars” by Benchmark Litigation, the only ranking guide focusing exclusively on U.S. litigation, and among the “500 Leading Lawyers in America” by Lawdragon.
-He has been named a “Southern California Super Lawyer” by Los Angeles Magazine every year since 2004 and one of the nation’s “Best Lawyers Under 40″ by the National Asian Pacific American Bar Association, a 10,000-plus member bar organization.
+He has also been recognized as one of the top trial lawyers in California (top 20) and the United States by Benchmark Litigation, the only ranking guide focusing exclusively on U.S. litigation, and among the “500 Leading Lawyers in America” by Lawdragon.
+He has been named a “Southern California Super Lawyer” by Los Angeles Magazine every year since 2004 and previously one of the nation’s “Best Lawyers Under 40″ by the National Asian Pacific American Bar Association, a 10,000-plus member bar organization.
 The Diversity and the Bar Magazine named Ekwan as one of its 2012 “Leading Law Firm Rainmakers.”
-His trial results have been recognized by major publications such as the Daily Journal, which named one of his wins in 2013 as a “Top Plaintiffs’ Verdicts by Impact.”
+His trial results have been recognized by major publications such as the Daily Journal, which named one of his victories in 2013 as a “Top Plaintiffs’ Verdicts by Impact.”
 He was an appointee to the State Bar of California’s Commission on Access to Justice and a past President of the Korean American Bar Association.
 In 2003, he was selected by the federal judges of the Central District of California to serve as one of its 33 lawyer representatives to the Ninth Circuit Judicial Conference.
 He recently completed a term as co-chair of the ABA’s Section on International Litigation.

 From 2009 to 2013, Ekwan was a member of the Board of Governors and the Executive Committee of National Asian Pacific American Bar Association.
-He co-chaired the 2010 NAPABA Convention Los Angeles.
+He co-chaired the 2010 NAPABA Convention in Los Angeles.